 If you like tender, juicy rotisserie chicken, you won't be able to get enough of this Instant Pot whole chicken.
 The bird is perfectly cooked with a combination of rotisserie-style spices in just 30 minutes—allow about 10 to 15 minutes for pressure buildup, and another 12 minutes for natural release, and it's ready!

-Serve the chicken as a main entree with the optional gravy or use it as an ingredient in other dishes.
+Serve the Instant Pot chicken as a main entree with the optional gravy, or use it as an ingredient in other dishes.
 The chicken makes wonderful sandwiches with or without the sauce.
 Or chop it and use it to make chicken salad.
-A homemade chicken pot pie is another excellent option, or use diced-ups pieces in your family's favorite casserole.
+A homemade chicken pot pie is another excellent option, or use diced-up pieces in your family's favorite casserole.